The time to say thank you is here

 New Society of the Year

-- This award honors a newly established society that has made an impressive start.
-Through growth, engagement, and creativity, this society has quickly built a strong presence and positively impacted its members and the wider university community.
+- Honours a newly established society that has made an impressive start through growth, engagement, and creativity, building a strong presence and positively impacting its members and the wider University community

 Volunteering awards